sqlxpert/aws-tag-sched-ops/readme.md

 Manual installation is adequate if the number of installations is small, but keeping more than one installation up-to-date could be difficult.

+1. Follow the [multi-region steps](#multi-region-configuration), if applicable.

+2. Follow the [multi-account steps](#multi-account-configuration), if applicable.

- * Follow the [Quick Start](#quick-start) installation steps in each target region and/or target AWS account.
+3. Follow the [Quick Start](#quick-start) installation steps in each target region and/or target AWS account.
+Set parameters based on the multi-region and/or multi-account rules.
 In a multi-account scenario, selecting an IAM Role during the CloudFormation Create Stack process is recommended.
-The TagSchedOpsCloudFormation role is provided for this purpose; a non-administrator will need the "iam:PassRole" privilege to pass it to CloudFormation.
+The TagSchedOpsCloudFormation role is provided for this purpose; a non-administrator will need the `"iam:PassRole"` privilege to pass it to CloudFormation.

 ### CloudFormation Stack*Set* Installation

-1. Follow the [multi-*region* rules](#multi-region-configuration) steps, even for a multi-account, single-region scenario.
+1. Follow the [multi-region steps](#multi-region-configuration), even for a multi-account, single-region scenario.

-2. Follow the [multi-*account* rules](#multi-account-configuration) steps.
+2. Follow the [multi-account steps](#multi-account-configuration).
 In a single-account, multi-region scenario, no S3 bucket policy is needed.

 3. If [StackSets](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-concepts.html) has never been used, create [AWSCloudFormationStackSet*Admin*istrationRole](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml).
 Do this one time, in your main (multi-account scenario) or only (single-account scenario) AWS account.
 There is no need to create AWSCloudFormationStackSet*Exec*utionRole anywhere, using Amazon's template; instead, see the next step.